-Fifty-two local PADMs responded that domestic animals were found in the corresponding PAs (71.2%).
+Fifty-two local PADMs (71.2%) responded that domestic animals were found in the corresponding PAs.
 Among them, 67.3% reported that domestic animals were documented if observed during patrols, but only 25.7% reported recording their health status (Fig 5).
 Forty-two (80.8%) local respondents reporting domestic animals in the PAs either agreed or strongly agreed that domestic animals are a conservation concern (Fig 5).
 Twenty-seven of them (64.3%) answered that these animals were documented.
 Most respondents claiming that domestic animals are not found in the corresponding PAs also either agreed or strongly agreed that they are a conservation concern.

 Fig 3.
 Distribution of the level of agreement among protected area data managers with the statement: ‘Introduced domestic animals (e.g., dogs, cats, cattle, pigs, cats) are a concern for the conservation goals of the protected areas where I work’ for the groups that reported the absence and presence of domestic animals in the protected area(s) and their recording in the latter.
-Darker segments in the bars at the “Yes recording of domestic animals” category (x-axis) represent the number of responses that reported the presence and recording of domestic animal as well as the documentation of their health status.
+Darker segments in the bars at the “Yes recording of domestic animals” category (x-axis) represent the number of responses that documented domestic animal health status among respondents that reported the presence and recording of domestic animals.

 Eight non-local PADMs (61.5%) responded that domestic animals were found in the PAs.
 Among them, seven (87.5%) reported that domestic animals were documented if observed during patrols, of which only two (28.6%) reported recording their health status (Supporting Information, section 1.3).